 Note: You can use the contents of this log file to help troubleshoot Drill issues you may encounter.

-Deploy the Drill JDBC Driver and Create a Connection
+Deploy the Drill JDBC Driver

 To add a JDBC driver to an Agent deployed on Windows, see this Knowledge Base article.